GauravKBaruah/lab-website/_projects/1_project.md

 related_publications: true
 ---

 A major focus of the group is to understand how species embedded in complex networks respond to environmental change.
 Species do not respond in isolation.
 Their dynamics depend on who they interact with, how strongly they interact, and whether the traits underlying those interactions can evolve.
 We study how ecological processes and community structure interact with evolutionary processes such as adaptation, trait shifts, and changes in genetic variance.

 ### Core Questions
-This theme asks questions such as:
+We asks questions such as:
 * How do species' roles in networks influence their responses to warming or disturbance?
 * Do generalists and specialists differ in their adaptive capacity?
 * How do changes in traits, such as phenology, body size, or foraging traits, alter network structure and community stability over time?